 NERS 590.
 Special Topics in Nuclear Engineering and Radiological Sciences II

-Selected advanced topics such as neutron and reactor physics, reactor core design and reactor engineering.
+Selected topics offered at the graduate level.
 The subject matter will change from term to term.

 NERS 599.
 Master’s Project